djm56/WordPress-Admin-Customizer/README.md

 1. Upload the `wordpress-admin-customizer` folder to the `/wp-content/plugins/` directory

-Installation using "Add New Theme"
+Installation using "Add New Plugin"

 1. From your Admin UI (Dashboard), use the menu to select Plugins -> Add New
 2. Click the upload Plugin